henryl74/3d-artist-personal-website/README.md

 ### Unfixed Bugs

 - Due to time constraints I culd not test the site for all type of mobile phones, the site works very well in most mobile standard devices, laptops and desktop computer.
-- The "Home" image seems to be a little heavy and affects a bit the score performance in lighthouse for this section of the website, this is something I would like to work more and fix it on a later stage.
+- The "Home" image seems to be a little heavy and affects somehow the score performance in lighthouse for this section of the website, this is something I would like to work more and fix it on a later stage.

 ## Validator Testing